life00/arbitrage-inspector/readme.md

 ## 2. Arbitrage identification

 The program receives all cryptocurrency conversion information and an input cryptocurrency with a given balance.
-Using a clever algorithm based on graph theory the program identifies possible arbitrage opportunities while accounting for conversion, withdrawal, and other fees.
+Using a clever algorithm based on graph theory (e.g. Bellman-Ford algorithm) the program identifies possible arbitrage opportunities while accounting for conversion, withdrawal, and other fees.
 It returns the top 5 arbitrage opportunities if such exist.

 ### Alternative algorithms